-Children's Ministry Leader (Employed)
+Youth Ministry Leader (Employed)

-- In a part or full time position employed by the Diocese of Waikato & Taranaki (or an associated Trust affiliated with the Diocese or a Parish / Ministry Unit) undertaking children's ministry. - Is the overall leader for that specific ministry, and may oversee other volunteer and/or employed leaders.
-Parents, young people and other people from that community would recognise them as 'the key leader'. - Managed by a vicar, vestry, or ministry body with delegated authority and this is made clear in their position description. - o Carries a licence from the Bishop, and understands obligations of such. - Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following best practice guidelines. - Typically may be working more hours, with a larger group, and with a larger team than a Children's Ministry Leader (Voluntary)
+- In a part or full time position employed by the Diocese of Waikato & Taranaki (or an associated Trust affiliated with the Diocese), undertaking youth ministry - Is the overall leader for that specific ministry, and may oversee other volunteer leaders.
+Parents, young people and other people from that community would recognise them as 'the key leader' - Managed by a vicar, vestry, or ministry body with delegated authority and this is made clear in their position description - o Carries a licence from the Bishop, and understands obligations of such - Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following best practice guidelines. - Typically may be working more hours, with a larger group, and with a larger team than Youth Ministry Leader (Voluntary) - Is a member of Korowai Tupu, the Professional Association for Youth Work in Aotearoa

-Children's Ministry Leader (Voluntary)
+Youth Ministry Leader (Voluntary)

 - Is the overall leader for that specific ministry, and may oversee other volunteer leaders.
-Parents, young people and other people from that community would recognise them as 'the key leader.' - Managed by a vicar, vestry, or ministry body with delegated authority and this is made clear in their ministry position description. - o Carries a licence from the Bishop and understands obligations of such - Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following set guidelines.
+Parents, young people and other people from that community would recognise them as 'the key leader' - Managed by a vicar, vestry, or ministry body with delegated authority and this is made clear in their ministry position description - Carries a licence from the Bishop and understands obligations of such - Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following set guidelines.

-Children's Leader (Support)
+Youth Leader (Support)

-- Works with and alongside others in a voluntary capacity, under the authority of a Children's Ministry Leader. - Is a regularly committed member of a ministry team, and would be at most gatherings or events.

-Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following set guidelines and in consultation with the youth leader.
+- Works with and alongside others in a voluntary capacity, under the authority of a Youth Ministry Leader - Is a regularly committed member of a ministry team, and would be at most gatherings or events - Is authorised to do ministry (ie small groups, pastoral) in a 1-1 manner following set guidelines and in consultation with the youth leader